-On December 5, 2019, Moody's affirmed its Aaa rating and stable outlook on Texas' GO debt.
-In its report from that date titled "Moody's assigns Aaa/VMIG 1 to the State of Texas GO Veterans Bonds Series 2020 and affirms VMIG 1 on Veterans Bonds, Series 2011C and Series 2016; outlook stable," Moody's stated that "The Aaa general obligation rating reflects multiple strengths, including a strong economy that will continue to outpace the nation, robust population growth, reserves that provide a healthy cushion even after recent appropriations, good fiscal management and governance, and low bonded debt, offset by high pension liabilities."
+On December 7, 2020, Moody's affirmed its Aaa rating and stable outlook on Texas' GO debt.
+In its report from that date titled "Moody's assigns Aaa/VMIG 1 to Texas' GO Veterans Bonds, Series 2021; outlook stable," Moody's stated that "The long-term Aaa rating reflects multiple strengths, including a strong economy that in the long run will outpace the nation, robust population growth, reserves that provide a healthy buffer to downturns, good fiscal management and governance, and low bonded debt, offset by high pension liabilities."
 Moody's also stated, "The outlook is stable.
 The state's economic fundamentals and reserve position are strong, but balancing the budget competes with the demand for education, transportation and pension funding in the fast-growing state."
+About the current COVID-19 pandemic, Moody's stated, "We regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
+The coronavirus crisis is not a key driver for this rating action.
+We do not see any material immediate credit risks for the State of Texas.
+However, the situation surrounding coronavirus is rapidly evolving and the longer term impact will depend on both the severity and duration of the crisis.
+If our view of the credit quality of the State of Texas changes, we will update the rating and/or outlook at that time."

-S&P's latest action on Texas' GO rating was to affirm its AAA rating and stable outlook on October 15, 2019.
-In its report from that date titled "Texas Transportation Commission, Texas; Appropriations; General Obligation; General Obligations Equivalent Security; Joint Criteria," S&P stated that "The rating reflects our view of the state's diverse and resilient economy that we expect will outpace the nation in terms of job growth and productivity; strong revenue forecasting and cash management practices, including comprehensive monthly revenue and expenditure cash monitoring and forecasts, as well as a willingness to maintain strong liquidity to meet constitutionally defined priorities; low overall net debt, but with rising unfunded pension and long-term liabilities, which we believe will require active management to ensure that benefit costs remain affordable; and potential long-term budgetary pressures related to growing public education expenses and modifications to the school funding formula that could shift a greater burden of the cost to the state."
+S&P's latest action on Texas' GO rating was to affirm its AAA rating and stable outlook on April 20, 2020.
+In its report from that date titled "Texas Higher Education Coordinating Board; Appropriations; General Obligation; General Obligation Equivalent Security; Joint Criteria," S&P stated that "The rating reflects our view of the state's diverse and resilient economy which has outpaced that of the nation in terms of job growth and productivity in recent years, although it is expected to be tested at least within the short term; strong revenue forecasting and cash management practices, including comprehensive monthly revenue and expenditure cash monitoring and willingness to maintain strong liquidity to meet constitutionally defined priorities; low overall net debt, but with rising unfunded pension and long-term liabilities, which we believe will require further active management to ensure that benefit costs remain affordable; and potential long-term budgetary pressures related to growing public education expenses and modifications to the school funding formula that could shift a greater burden of the cost to the state."

-On October 15, 2019, Fitch affirmed its AAA rating and stable outlook on Texas' GO debt.
-In its report from that date titled "Fitch Rates Texas Transportation Highway GO Bonds 'AAA'; Outlook Stable," Fitch stated that "Texas' 'AAA' Issuer Default Rating (IDR) and GO bond rating reflect its growth-oriented economy and the ample fiscal flexibility provided both by its conservative approach to financial operations and maintenance of substantial reserve balances.
-Overall state economic and fiscal trends remain solid, with employment and revenue collections rising steadily.
-The state has demonstrated its ability to take budgetary actions as needed to maintain balance while historically keeping strong balances in its budgetary reserve, the economic stabilization fund (ESF)."
+On June 19, 2020, Fitch affirmed its AAA rating and stable outlook of Texas' GO debt.
+In its report of that date, titled "Fitch Rates Texas Transportation GO Mobility Fund Bonds 'AAA'; Outlook Stable," Fitch stated that "Texas' 'AAA' Issuer Default Rating (IDR) and GO bond rating reflect its growth-oriented economy and the ample fiscal flexibility provided both by its conservative approach to financial operations and maintenance of substantial reserve balances.
+The state has demonstrated its ability to take budgetary actions as needed to maintain balance while historically keeping strong balances in its budgetary reserve, the economic stabilization fund (ESF).
+This approach is expected to serve the state well as it confronts the dual, immediate pressures of the coronavirus pandemic and disruptions in crude oil markets."